RozWelch/hangman-project3/README.md

 ## HANGCOW
 Hangcow is a fun game based on Hangman, but with a cow theme!
-It is a terminal based game, run on the Code Institue terminal on Heroku.
-Users try to guess a random word, until they are sucessful in guessing the work, or they run out of lives.
+It is a terminal based game, run on the Code Institute terminal on Heroku.
+Users try to guess a random word, until they are successful in guessing the work, or they run out of lives.

 Link to the site here https://hangcow.herokuapp.com/